 Dev Ittycheria currently serves as lead independent director of our board of directors.
 The primary responsibilities of the lead independent director are to: work with the Chief Executive Officer to develop board meeting schedules and agendas; provide the Chief Executive Officer feedback on the quality, quantity and timeliness of the information provided to the board; develop the agenda for and moderate executive sessions of the independent members of the board; preside over board meetings when the chairperson is not present; act as principal liaison between the independent members of the board and the Chief Executive Officer; and convene meetings of the independent directors as appropriate.
 Accordingly, the lead independent director has substantial ability to shape the work of the board.
-We believe that having a lead independent director supports the board in its oversight of the business and affairs of Datadog.
-In addition, we believe that having a lead independent director creates an environment that is conducive to objective evaluation and oversight of management's performance, increasing management accountability and improving the ability of the board to monitor whether management's actions are in the best interests of Datadog and its stockholders.
+We believe that having a lead independent director reates an environment that is conducive to objective evaluation and oversight of management's performance, increasing management accountability and improving the ability of the board to monitor whether management's actions are in the best interests of Datadog and its stockholders.
 As a result, Datadog believes that having a lead independent director can enhance the effectiveness of the board as a whole.